 “As the gay community prides itself on promiscuity and camp outrage, so any criticism of it on this score is anti-gay.”

-While I’m certain you meant no harm by this assertion, I fear you have no idea how harmful such overstated implications can be.
+While I’m certain you meant no harm by this assertion, I suspect you have no idea how harmful such overstated implications can be.
 It would be one thing to say there are gay people who are promiscuous.
 However, it’s another thing entirely to say the gay community at large “prides itself on promiscuity.”
 This is getting into the realm of stereotyping.
 You get down to the specifics of individuals who seem to define their gay life in a certain sexualized or self-destructive way and imply this is what all gay people are like.
 Have you not considered that “the gay community” you speak of may be just as diverse as the heterosexual community?
-Mother Theresa and Lady Gaga are both heterosexual women but can we say that their lifestyles and values are the same?
-Perhaps some of the “outrage” you speak of that some express may even be a direct result of such erroneous presuppositions and grandiose assertions.
+Mother Theresa and Lady Gaga are both heterosexual women but can we say that their lifestyles or values are even remotely similar?
+Perhaps some of the “outrage” you speak of that some express may be a direct result of such erroneous presuppositions and grandiose assertions.

 As an evangelical Christian man who also happens to be gay and in a long-term, monogamous relationship, I can tell you that such statements not only make me cringe, but are a significant contributing factor to young people’s negative perceptions about Christianity today.
 I have been involved in ministry to gay people for almost 30 years and have heard the cry of the gay people you speak so casually of, who have become seriously disillusioned and hurt by the Church — the one place on this earth where grace, love and fairness ought to be the theme of life for them.

-One of the first books I was assigned while attending Westminster, Reading in Communion: Scripture and Ethics in Christian Life, noted the following with regard to homosexuality:
+One of the first books I was assigned while working on my Maters degree at Westminster, Reading in Communion: Scripture and Ethics in Christian Life, noted the following with regard to homosexuality: